dainiusjocas/evilreader/README.md

 evilreader
 ==========

-it will bethe best eBook reader in the world
+it will be the best eBook reader in the world